-For the Scottish Parliament at Holyrood, Edinburgh, MSPs are elected every four or five years (this varies to avoid any clash with Westminster elections).
-The electoral system used to choose MSPs is known as the Additional Members System (AMS).
+MSPs are usually elected every four years.
+This sometimes changes to five years if it clashes with UK Parliament elections.
+The system used to elect MSPs is known as the Additional Member System (AMS).

-The powers of the Scottish Parliament have been devolved from the UK Parliament.
-These were listed in the Scotland Act (1998).
-The Scottish Government is given an annual budget of around £30 billion and has the power to make laws on a range of ‘devolved’ issues.
+The powers of the Scottish Parliament have been devolved (handed down) from the UK Parliament.
+They were named in the same law that created the Scottish Parliament.
+The Scottish Government has a budget of around £34 billion .

-However, the UK Parliament still takes decisions for Scotland in some areas.
-Examples of the powers of the Scottish and UK Parliaments include:
+The UK Parliament still makes some decisions for Scotland.
+These are known as reserved powers.
+Examples of powers of the Scottish and UK Parliaments include:

 The Scottish Parliament was given more powers through these two laws.
 This happened as a result of the referendum on independence in 2014.
 Their new powers include being able to borrow up to £5 billion and extra control over tax and benefits.